luojinghui/publisher-npm/README.en.md

 # NPM Publisher

-A tool for NPM version management, mirror management, build automation, and automatic NPM package publishing for any project that needs to push to mirror repositories, including TS/JS libraries, component libraries, Monorepo libraries, etc.
+A tool for NPM version management, tag management, mirror management, build automation, and automatic NPM package publishing for any project that needs to push to mirror repositories, including TS/JS libraries, component libraries, Monorepo libraries, etc.

 ## Features